 ‘Fight for my brother.’
-As George Floyd is laid to rest, his family implores the nation to continue quest for justice
+As George Floyd is laid to rest, his family implores the nation to continue quest for justice.

 “The rest of us will now be able to breathe,” Turner said.

-The world knows Floyd because of that video, the one that depicts his brutal death and spawned collective heartache.
-But on Tuesday his aunt, Kathleen McGee, remembered him as a “pesky little rascal,” who grew up in Houston’s Third Ward, a rapidly gentrifying neighborhood that in Floyd’s day was plagued by the same systemic problems his death illuminated.
+The world knows Floyd because of the video that depicts his brutal death and spawned collective heartache.
+But on Tuesday, his aunt, Kathleen McGee, remembered him as a “pesky little rascal,” who grew up in Houston’s Third Ward, a rapidly gentrifying neighborhood that in Floyd’s day was plagued by the same systemic problems his death illuminated.

 Floyd was born in Fayetteville, N.C., in 1973 to Larcenia Jones Floyd, affectionately known as “Miss Cissy” when she came to live at Cuney Homes, a large brick-faced housing complex in the heart of Houston’s Third Ward.
 She worked at a burger stand nearby, Guidry’s, where Floyd would come often and snack on whatever food she would surrender.